 When you receive tips as part of your compensation, your legal rights under wage and hour laws become a bit more complicated.
 The rules about what counts as a tip, how much your employer must pay you, and whether you have to contribute to a tip pool (among other things) all depend on the laws of your state.
 Although federal law also covers these issues, employers must follow whichever law—federal, state, or even local—is the most generous to employees.

 Here's what you need to know about federal and Massachusetts legal protections for employees who receive tips.
-You can find out more about Massachusetts minimum wage, tip rules, overtime standards, and other wage and hour issues at the Massachusetts Office of Labor and Workforce Development.
+You can find out more about Massachusetts minimum wage, tip rules, overtime standards, and other wage and hour issues at the Massachusetts Department of Labor Standards.

 The basic rule of tips, under federal law and state law, is that they belong to the employee, not the employer.
 Employers may not require employees to hand over their tips unless one of these exceptions applies: